NickOveracker/heroscape-map-editor/README.md

 - **zundo**: A library for managing undo/redo functionality.
 - **zustand**: A small, fast, and scalable state-management library. (included by react-three/fiber so is "free"; it is also awesome)

+## Blender Models
+All models used in the app are maintained in a blender file that you are welcome to access here: https://drive.google.com/file/d/1LY0ZwMMO2QvL_fQ9Ua4d-PpvixZn4XFQ/view?usp=sharing

 ## Quick Overview of How It Works

 So you have your [hex-grid and various coordinate systems](https://www.redblobgames.com/grids/hexagons/#coordinates).